Land-based seafood processing and food safety

 - primary processor selling by wholesale in the New Zealand market

-Primary processors that don't need an RMP
+Primary processors that do not need an RMP

-You don't need an RMP if you:
+You do not need an RMP if you:

 - process fish bait, fish berley, chum, or ground bait.

-Find out more about the exemptions and requirements for primary processors in this document prepared by MPI.
+Find out more about the exemptions and requirements for primary processors

-Secondary processors that don't need an RMP
+Secondary processors that do not need an RMP

-- processes fish only for the New Zealand market
+- only processes fish for the New Zealand market

 - exports to countries where there is no requirement for official assurances (export certificates).